dpfurners/CPP/dictionary.md

 #### Header Files

     The Compiler replaces the statement #include "Header.h" with all the code from the header file

+## L

+#### Linker

+    "linking" files together that need each other to work The linker needs the entry point (default main) When a function is defined static, and a symbol in it is not found, the linker does not care

+Typical Errors:
+- `symbol not found` - The linker cannot find the symbol anywhere
+- `funcion ... already has a body` - function/variable is defined multiple times

 ## M